What is eCommerce? Everything You Need to Know in 2024

 The eCommerce industry has become an indispensable part of global retail sales.

+According to Statista, global eCommerce revenue reached an estimated 5.8 trillion U.S. dollars in 2023.
 It's no surprise that as those numbers skyrocket, more people and businesses are showing an interest in eCommerce and the opportunities associated with it.

 If you want to learn more about what eCommerce means and how it works in 2024, this article’s for you.
 In it, we cover the basics you need to know.
 We’ll also take a look at some successful online stores—and share a little bit about how they came to be.